-Okay, you have the first purchase of your new customer.
+Okay, you have the first purchase of a paying customer.
 Nice.
 Now, it’s time to make them want more.
 To develop a profitable customer-brand relationship.

-In the end, you want only loyal customers, they are the ones who bring repeat business to your ecommerce store.
+In the end, you want only highly engaged customers, they are the ones who bring repeat business to your ecommerce store.

 The best thing about regular lifecycle emails is that they give endless possibilities.
 You can tell your customers about product improvements, expansion plans, future events, company updates, partnerships and volunteering activities you do.